gitocoder/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Tasks
 Create a script that creates an alias.
 Create a script that prints hello user, where user is the current Linux user.
+Create a script that prints hello user, where user is the current Linux user.